-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

 All-weather testing needed

-As of this fall, all but one of the 60 of the new electric buses have been put into service.
+As of this fall, all but one of the 60 new electric buses have been put into service.
 The last one is expected to hit the road in early December.

 Summer testing showed that air conditioning the buses reduced the battery capacity by about 15 per cent.